xmos/sw_usb_audio/doc/sw_mixer.rst

 After the mix occurs, the final outputs are created.
 There are two output destinations:

-   * The USB inputs to the host---these samples are sent to the decoupler.
+   * The USB inputs to the host---these samples are sent to the decoupler core.

    * The outputs to the audio interface on the device---these samples are sent to the audio driver.